devinshields/h2odocs/source/tutorial/glm.rst

 a GLM analysis beginning to end.
 The objective is to  learn how to specify, run, and interpret a GLM model.

-Those who have never used H2O before should see the quickstart quide for additional instructions on how to run H2O.
+Those who have never used H2O before should see the quick start guide for additional instructions on how to run H2O.

 Getting Started